avcoder/unit04-lesson08/slides.md

 # Exercise: Make this Idempotent if possible

+- Why is it dangerous if a non-idempotent API gets retried during a network issue?

 | Endpoint           | Method   | Idempotent?
 (Yes/No) | If No, How to Fix It |
 | ------------------ | -------- | -------------------- | -------------------- |
 | `/users/45`        | `PUT`    |                      |                      |